 From 2005 – 2013, Tim served as a board member of the Michigan ISTE affiliate, MACUL.
 From 2009-2010, he served as board president.

 After 24 years working for Christian schools, Tim started his own consulting company to help more schools leverage technology to change the teaching and learning process.

 Through her commitment to teacher excellence, Kristyn facilitated K-8 restructuring of science curriculum to align with state and national standards.
 In addition to developing curriculum for science, English, literature, technology and culture courses that incorporate universal design for learning components and 21st century skills through the use of technological applications, Kristyn has also led professional development workshops on one-to-one laptop implementation and project-based learning at district and state education conferences.
-In 2013, she stepped away from the classroom to pursue her master’s in 21st Century Teaching and Learning through Wilkes University.
+In 2013, she stepped away from the classroom to pursue her master’s in Teaching and Learning through Grand Valley State University.

-Currently, in addition to her graduate work, she works as an independent education consultant and facilitates trainings and teacher coaching that equip teachers to integrate technology and project based learning into their lessons.
+Currently, she serves as the director of Ambassador High, a Big Picture Learning school in Grandville, MI.
+Additionally, she works as an independent education consultant and facilitates trainings and teacher coaching that equip teachers to integrate technology and project based learning into their lessons.
 She was invited to join the National Faculty of the Buck Institute for Education in the Summer of 2012.
 Kristyn is based out of Grand Rapids, MI, but she travels and trains internationally.
 You can read more about her on Kristyn’s BIE bio page here.